robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 - Leverage tools specialized in analyzing relevant attributes
 - Observe and modify attributes to meet your conditions
 - Identify where the success or failure in your context lies
-- Never stop iterating your context using what you learned
+- Continue iterating your context using what you learned

-## Promises & Implications

-- You'll learn to leverage context to build a garden of inspiration that combines experience, knowledge, and emotion into a "data structure" you can work with in a tangible way.

 # Intro #review